If You Were a Woman (And I Was a Man): Re-recordings

 As well as making regular appearances on compilation albums, Tyler has re-recorded the song multiple times.
 "If You Were a Woman (And I Was a Man)" featured on her 2004 album Simply Believe and on her 2005 EP Bonnie Tyler.
 In conjunction with the release of Wings in 2005, Tyler performed in Zaragoza, Spain, and the concert was filmed for her DVD Bonnie on Tour and CD Bonnie Tyler Live, which include the song on the track list.

 Cover versions

 The song was covered by Robin Beck for her 1989 album Trouble Or Nothin', produced by Child and his longtime collaborator Sir Arthur Payson.
 The album also features other songs written by Child originally recorded by Tyler, including "Hide Your Heart" and "Save Up All Your Tears".

 RuPaul recorded the song for his album Foxy Lady (1996).
 The album received a negative review from AllMusic, opining that the album was "an attempt to expand RuPaul's pop culture phenomenon status into a genuine career," but that it lacked any catchy songs.

-Ava Max has replayed the melody of the song in her single "Kings & Queens" (2020).
+Ava Max has replayed the melody of the song in her 2020 single "Kings & Queens" featured on her album Heaven & Hell.